Estuary

 • Two-way data flow: It can pull data from different places and organize it for you.
 It can also take data from your target system and send it back to the source.

-The Hard Way: Coding Your Own Data Integration Solution
+The Hard Way: Building Your Own Pipeline (with Tutorial)

 Now let’s talk about doing it the hard way which is to code your own data integration solution from scratch.
 For this, you have to be an expert in different technologies, pay close attention to every detail, and be ready to fix any problems that come up.
 You’ll be in control of everything but it’s a lot of work and can get pretty complicated.